wtlow003/investment-advisor-gpt/README.md

 To visit the UI, you may access @ http://localhost:8080 after completing the relevant [installation](#installation).

+In any case where the UI takes some time to load on the browser, please `docker-compose down --remove-orphans && docker-compose up --build` again as the first call to the chat endpoint will be affected and will not display accordingly.

 ### Architecture

 The overall architecture of the application is as observed: